simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 With astonishment we look at the *sho,* the only copper coin of Tibet in circulation.
 We saw neither silver nor gold in the *dzongs* nor in popular use.
 Although the minting of the small copper coins is poor, yet how grandiose is the inscription: "The government is victorious in all directions."
-It is astonishing that the half-sho and the quarter-sho are bigger than the *sho* itself.
+It is astonishing that the half-*sho* and the quarter-*sho* are bigger than the *sho* itself.

 - - - - -